-Wine bottles may get a lot more of the spotlight when it comes to label design, but a recent trend to home breweries and the growing popularity of small run craft beers is opening up a whole new world in beverage label design.
+The label is the beverage bottle's shopfront, where it displays its logo design or handmade cursive fonts in order to attract custom.
+Wine bottles may get more of the spotlight when it comes to label design, but a recent trend to home breweries and the growing popularity of small run craft beers is opening up a whole new world in beer label design.

 Sigitas has done an incredible job with this branding for Sakiskiu Alus beer.
 It took an unusual approach, designing and producing a kit that includes a rubber stamp for each type of beer; this kit enable the brewer to mark the labels themselves.
 The combination of rubber stamped labels and hand-made paper design gives off a real craft beer feel and showcases the originality and care of this brilliant brewery.

 Half Acre describes its beer as "a reflection of those that keep it alive, the people that hoist the beer and the places where it's found" – and that ethos is also reflected within the labels.
 After each beer is lovingly crafted, the label is designed to reflect the inspiration behind the brew.
 Ranging from cats and robots to donkeys and daisies, the label designs are just as delicious as you'd expect the beer to be.

 05. Yoho Brewing Company

 Japan's Yoho Brewing Company decided to make American and British style beers in cans.
 This quirky, colourful illustration really brings this craft label design to life.
 We love the clever use of colour within the typography, as well as the subtle use of spots and stripes.

 Why wrap your beer bottle with a label that can peel off when you can print it right on the bottle?
 Russell Brewing Co's Angry Scotch Ale, brought to you by the people at Atmosphere Design, features ink right on the bottle.
 It's a good way to save on paper and glue while also creating a striking design.